-In a competitive market, transmission must facilitate competition; insufficient transmission will give certain generators locational market power, and will degrade reliability regardless of market structure or conduct.
-The increase in market transactions has stressed the power system
+For an electricity market to be competitive, transmission must facilitate competition.
+Insufficient transmission will give certain generators locational market power, and will degrade reliability regardless of market structure or conduct.
+The increase in market transactions has stressed the power system noticeably, indirectly leading to lower reliability.
+Figure 5 shows the increase in transmission loading relief (TLR) actions over time.
+In monetary terms, congestion costs in PJM alone rose from \$53 million in 1999 to nearly \$500 million in 2003.

-Figure 10.
+Figure 5.
 Transmission Loading Relief Events, 1997-2004.

 As in the case of generation, prices must send longer-term signals to the market in the absence of planning.
-The architects of electricity industry reform originally hoped that a merchant transmission sector would emerge in the same way a merchant generation sector emerged with the passage of the Energy Policy Act of 1992.50 Such a sector has not yet emerged, amid the financial problems faced by the broader merchant energy sector, as well as uncertainty over the profitability of investments.
-RTOs currently reward investors with transmission congestion contracts, which entitle investors to the financial flows arising from nodal price differences along the line.51 However, this may give the owners of congested lines incentives to keep those lines congested (since the value of their congestion contracts would effectively drop if congestion were relieved).52
+The architects of electricity industry reform originally hoped that a merchant transmission sector would emerge in the same way a merchant generation sector emerged with the passage of the Energy Policy Act of 1992.
+Such a sector has not yet emerged, amid the financial problems faced by the broader merchant energy sector, as well as uncertainty over the profitability of investments.
+RTOs currently reward investors with transmission congestion contracts, which entitle investors to the financial flows arising from nodal price differences along the line.
+However, this may give the owners of congested lines incentives to keep those lines congested (since the value of their congestion contracts would drop if congestion were relieved).

 Merchant transmission faces other problems apart from economics.
 New transmission lines can be built in such a way as to cause congestion in other parts of the system; the current system of rewarding investors with transmission contracts is also designed to punish those who modify the grid in detrimental ways (by "rewarding" the detrimental investment with a congestion contract of negative value).
 In simple networks such a scheme is remarkably efficient, but in complex and highly interconnected networks, the harm inflicted on the system is often not captured in the negative-value transmission contracts handed out by RTOs.
-Therefore, it may be possible for an independent transmission company to modify (or threaten to modify) the grid, and then charge some users to refrain from making the investment in the first place.53
+Therefore, it may be possible for an independent transmission company to modify (or threaten to modify) the grid, and then charge some users to refrain from making the investment in the first place.

-Jay Apt and Lester Lave have argued that pricing of congestion gives the proper signals to users to transmit power at un-congested times, but provides disincentives to investors.54 If the only payment is through congestion charges, no transmission owner would decrease his income by building a new line to relieve congestion.
+Jay Apt and Lester Lave have argued that pricing of congestion gives the proper signals to users to transmit power at un-congested times, but provides disincentives to investors.
+If the only payment is through congestion charges, no transmission owner would decrease his income by building a new line to relieve congestion.
 Prospective new builders would be discouraged, since the payments would decrease enough to put both the new and old owners out of business.
-The solution Apt and Lave propose is a two-part tariff: congestion charges would remain (at a lower level) to discourage congestion, and the bulk of payments would be through an energy charge which would provide incentives for new construction and efficient operation.
-The congestion charges would not accrue to the transmission owners, thus removing the disincentive to construct new lines while still providing a disincentive to users who congest the line.
+The solution Apt and Lave propose is a two-part tariff: congestion charges would remain (at a lower level) to discourage congestion, and the bulk of payments would be through an energy charge that would provide incentives for new construction and efficient operation.
+The congestion and energy charges would collected by the RTO and paid to the transmission owners in a way that encouraged needed investment as well as the maintenance of the lines, thus removing the disincentive to construct new lines while still providing a disincentive to users who congest the line.